dcayll/dcayll.github.io/_book-notes/Walker-Why-We-Sleep.md

   - NREM has 4 stages, each harder to wake from than the last
   - Cycle takes ~90 mins in humans
     - other animals typically have shorter cycles
-      - best correlation is to width of brainstem
+      - best correlation is to width of brain stem
     - cycle more NREM heavy at first, then more REM at end of night
       - could have to do with consolidating memory
         - NREM takes out unnecessary connections, REM strengthens connections